Copula Conformal Prediction for Multi-step Time Series Forecasting: Related Work

 \section{Related Work}

-\paragraph{Uncertainty Quantification for Deep Time-Series Forecasting.} The two major paradigms of Uncertainty Quantification (UQ) methods for deep neural networks are Bayesian and Frequentist.
+\paragraph{Deep Uncertainty Quantification for Time-Series Forecasting.} The two major paradigms of Uncertainty Quantification (UQ) methods for deep neural networks are Bayesian and Frequentist.
 Bayesian approaches estimate a distribution over the model parameters given data, and then marginalize these parameters to form output distributions via Markov Chain Monte Carlo (MCMC) sampling \citep{welling2011bayesian, neal2012bayesian, chen2014stochastic} or variational inference (VI) \citep{graves2011practical,kingma2015variational, blundell2015weight, louizos2017multiplicative}. \cite{wang2019deep, wu2021quantifying} propose Bayesian Neural Networks (BNN) for UQ of spatiotemporal forecasts.
-In practice, Bayesian UQ has two major drawbacks: (1) it requires significant modification to the training process of the models, and (2) BNNs can be computationally expensive and difficult to optimize, especially for larger networks \citep{lakshminarayanan2017simple, zadrozny2001obtaining}.
+In practice, Bayesian UQ can be computationally expensive and difficult to optimize, especially for larger networks \citep{lakshminarayanan2017simple, zadrozny2001obtaining}.
+Furthermore, Bayesian methods do not provide any finite sample coverage guarantees.
 Therefore, UQ for deep neural network time series forecasts often adopts approximate Bayesian inference such as MC-dropout \citep{gal2016theoretically, gal2017concrete}.